 Study of the nursing role components involved in collaboration and provision of perinatal care.
 Identification of high risk perinatal situations and populations are included.
 Clinical practice involves the childbearing family in a variety of settings.
-(Prerequisite: Successful completion of NURS 5320, NURS 5330 and Physiology requirement.)
+(Prerequisite: Successful completion of NURS 5320, NURS 5330, Physiology requirement, and verification of health assessment.)